 The pronunciation in Spanish is easy in comparison with other languages.
 Normally, you pronounce the words the way you write them, but there are also exceptions to the rule.

-For good pronunciation we recommend you listen to the language whenever possible: watch movies and videos on YouTube in Spanish, listen to audio books in Spanish, etc. Even better, if you have the chance, take Spanish classes.
+For good pronunciation we recommend you listen to the language whenever possible: watch movies and videos on YouTube in Spanish, listen to audio books in Spanish, etc. Even better, if you have the chance, learn Spanish in Spain.

 For a better understanding, we have listed some pronunciation keys below: